Product Diversification to Lead Digital Textile Printing Inks Market Growth, States Fact.MR

 Another driver spurring market growth is the consistent use of digital textile printings inks in industries such as fashion, home textiles, and soft signage.
 Increase in consumer demand for printed textiles for multifarious application, along with a rise of the fashion industry, are expected to substantially increase the market for digital textile printings inks over the coming years.

-An increase in the sales of sports & apparel and home-furnishing textile products is expanding the demand for textiles across North America.
-Moreover, the consumption of textile fibers, such as synthetic and cellulose fibers that are needed for filtration in industrial applications are expected to increase the demand for textiles in countries like Canada and U.S.
+In terms of sales, the fashion and home textile industry is expanding tremendously.
+The expanding textile industry is acting as a catalyst to grow the demand for various digital textile printing inks, which include pigmented inks for digital textile printing as well as reactive inks for digital textile printing.
+As these inks have the perfect holding capacity and chemical chemistry, digital textile inks are replacing water-based inks.

-Thus, North America is expected to hold more than 30% market share for the textile industry in the forecast period.
+Dye-sublimation textile printing is a popular and versatile product that can be used for soft signage, apparel, home textile products, and promotional items.
+The soft signage market is expanding, but it is more in demand or admired in the European region than in North America because PVC is illegal in Europe as they release detriment fumes while burning.

-To learn more about Textile Market, you can get in touch with our Analyst at https://www.factmr.com/connectus/sample?flag=AE&rep_id=7160
+To learn more about Digital Transaction Management Market, you can get in touch with our Analyst at https://www.factmr.com/connectus/sample?flag=AE&rep_id=7335

 -